Paldor Peak Climbing

 Paldor Peak is known for its three stunning summits, where Paldor East is 5,871 m (19,261 ft), Paldor West is 5,854 m (19,206 ft), and Paldor Central, the highest summit from the three with a height of 5,896 m (19,343 ft).
 Paldor Peak Climbing is an ideal climb for beginner mountaineers that are willing to gain high altitude climbing experience near Kathmandu.
 The Paldor Peak Expedition Route is challenged by glacier travel, ridge climbing, and steep snow slopes.
 Even though it is a non-technical mountaineering peak, the Paldor Peak Climb still requires ice axes, crampons, ropes and basic mountaineering skills to navigate icy sections and steep ascents near the summit.

 The journey to Paldor Peak Expedition starts from a scenic drive from Kathmandu to Syabrubesi.
-Syabrubesi is also known as the gateway for Langtang valley Trek and Ganesh Himal Trekking.
+Syabrubesi is also known as the gateway for Langtang Valley Trek and the Ganesh Himal Trekking.
 The trek follows remote trails, lush forests, terraced farmlands and Tamang Villages.
 The Paldor Peak Trekking Route offers a glimpse of traditional Himalayan lifestyle and heritage of the local Tamang people of that region.
 Following the route, you will pass through beautiful villages like Gatlang, Somdang and Lari, where you will rest one night to acclimatize yourself.
 Your guide will provide you with basic refreshment training and guide you to use the mountaineering equipment.

 The summit day is a thrilling, moreover exhilarating experience.
 Ambling through the glaciers, icy ridges, and steep snow slopes, you will finally conquer the pinnacle of Paldor Peak.
 Reaching the top rewards mountaineers with unmatched views of Langtang, Ganesh Himal, Manaslu, and even parts of Tibet.
 After a successful climb, you will return to Base Camp and descend the same route back to Syabrubesi, offering a gradual return to lower altitudes.